-- YYY Minor version.
+- X Major version. - YYY Minor version.
 Even numbers are stable.
-Odd numbers are alpha or beta versions. - ZZZ Patch level for stable releases or just a counter for development releases. - S Stability.
+Odd numbers are alpha or beta versions. - ZZZ Patch level for stable releases or just a counter for development releases. - Stability.
 0 is alpha, 1 is beta, and 2 is stable.
 S should be always 2 when YYY is even.

-XYYYZZS are the same on both lines if xz and liblzma are from the same XZ Utils release.
+XYYYZZZS are the same on both lines if xz and liblzma are from the same XZ Utils release.